National frameworks to address hate crime in Slovakia

 Individual needs assessments are conducted by law enforcement, the courts or CSOs.
 The police are obliged to provide victims with information on their rights and the contact details of victim support organizations.
 If necessary, the police can help the victim contact a support provider.
 CSO providers cannot obtain a victim's contact information to reach out to them on their own initiative.
 It is thus up to the victim to get in touch with a selected service provider.
 Slovakia's legislation requires the sensitive and respectful treatment of victims by police.
 Police officers are regularly trained on the needs of particularly vulnerable victims.

-Slovakia has created a platform in each of the eight regions of Slovakia that meets twice a year.
-The platforms members include representatives of state administration, local government and civil society organizations, as well as all relevant actors a given region.
-The platforms discuss urgent issues in the region, such as child violence, extremism, and migration, and forward their recommendations to the national level.
-The platforms have a strong focus on solving crime issues and assisting crime victims.
-Moreover, the employees of Information offices carry out awareness-raising activities for the protection of victims of crime and other anti-social activities.
+Slovakia has created a platform in each of its eight regions.
+The platform members include representatives of state administration, local government and civil society organizations, as well as all other relevant actors from each region.
+The platform members meet twice a year and discuss urgent issues in the region, such as child violence, extremism, and migration, and forward their recommendations to the national authorities.
+The platforms focus on addressing crime-related issues and assisting victims.
+Moreover, the employees of the Information Offices carry out awareness-raising activities for the protection of victims of crime and other anti-social activities.

 Hate crime capacity building